ASC25-SHU02/Optimization/README.md

 > [!important]
 > Under development.
 Just for reference

 The script under `./hotspot` gets the time-consuming phases thoughout the workflow.
 Now, I focus on the `hisat-3n` tool.
-You can check my modification on codes [here].
-I name my work after branch name `XXX_op`, where XXX explain what aspect I try to optimize in this branch, while op stands for optimization (genshin impact).
+You can check my modification on codes [here](https://github.com/ASC25-SHU02/hisat2/tree/getline_op).
+I name my work after branch name `XXX_op`, where XXX explains what aspect I try to optimize in this branch, while op stands for optimization (genshin impact).

 ---
 # Origin stuff (Haven't changed)